SyedAshraf49/HateSheildAI-CLI/README.md

 ## Testing

-The repository includes local HTML fixtures for repeatable audience-analysis testing:
+Local fixtures included for audience-analysis validation:

 - `test_positive.html`
 - `test_negative.html`
 - `test_neutral.html`

-For exact usage steps and expected sentiment outcomes, see `TESTING_GUIDE.md`.
+Detailed test instructions are in `TESTING_GUIDE.md`.

-## Notes
+## Limitations

-- Some social platforms block automated access or require authentication.
+- Some platforms restrict scraping or require authentication.
-- Pages that load comments only through JavaScript may not be fully extractable.
+- Heavily JavaScript-rendered comments may be partially unavailable.
-- Public HTML structure has a direct impact on extraction quality.
+- Extraction quality depends on the source page structure.

 ## Troubleshooting

-- If dependency installation fails, upgrade pip first with `py -m pip install --upgrade pip`.
+- Upgrade pip if installs fail: `py -m pip install --upgrade pip`
-- If the backend does not start, confirm port `5000` is available.
+- Ensure port `5000` is free for the backend.
-- If the frontend cannot reach the API, verify that the backend is running and CORS is enabled.
+- Confirm backend availability if frontend API calls fail.

+## Author

+Created and maintained by **syedashraf49**.

 ## License

-No license file is currently included in this repository.
-Add one before public or commercial distribution.
+No license file is currently included.
+Add a license before public or commercial distribution.